-Gurmukh was born Mary May Gibson in a small Illinois town.
-At age nineteen, she left her home and headed west.
-She was always a seeker from a young age, not really clear what she was seeking until she found her teacher Yogi Bhajan and her calling in 1970.
-She met Yogi Bhajan in Los Angeles, CA and knew she had found her path.
-He gave her a spiritual name, which means “one who helps thousands of people across the world ocean.”
-For over four decades Gurmukh has traveled the world to teach, inspired to fulfill her namesake.
+Gurmukh was born Mary Mae Gibson in a small Illinois town.
+At the age of nineteen she left her home and headed west.
+She was a seeker,though not clear about what she was seeking until she found her Spiritual Teacher Yogi Bhajan and the calling of her Destiny in 1970.
+When she met Yogi Bhajan, she knew that she had found her Path.
+Yogi Bhajan gave her a spiritual name that means, “One who helps thousands across the world ocean.”
+For more than four decades Gurmukh has traveled the world to teach, inspired to fulfill her Destiny.

-After many years in this cozy space it was time to grow.
-The studio moved to Hollywood, and there in the middle of the “lights and action” Gurmukh taught daily.
-As the studio was nameless, Yogi Bhajan graced Gurmukh and Gurushabd with the name Golden Bridge Nite Moon.
-And so the studio became a spiritual village.
-With a café, wellness center and yoga boutique many people found sanctuary within its walls.
+After many years they opened a studio in Hollywood.
+There in the middle of the “lights and action,” Gurmukh taught daily.
+Yogi Bhajan graced Gurmukh and Gurushabd with the name Golden Bridge Nite Moon; and so the studio became a Spiritual Village with a café, wellness center, and yoga boutique where many people found sanctuary.

-Her classes in Kundalini Yoga, meditation and pre and postnatal training became highly sought after in the yoga world.
-She began to get invitations to travel and teach at festivals and yoga conferences.
-Everything form Yoga Journal to The String Cheese Incident music festival.
-She was spreading the teachings of Kundalini Yoga beyond where they had gone before.
+Gurmukh’s classes in Kundalini Yoga and Meditation and The Khalsa Way Prenatal and Postnatal Training became highly sought after in the yoga world.
+She received invitations to travel and teach at festivals and yoga conferences… from Yoga Journal to The String Cheese Incident Music Festival.
+Gurmukh was spreading the Teachings of Kundalini Yoga far and wide.

-Gurmukh now has a home in Taos, New Mexico where she goes to rest and meditate, and when she is not there she is living her namesake.
-You can find her in Santa Monica, New York City, and India several times a year, and lots of beautiful places in between.
+Gurmukh and Gurushabd now have a home in The Greater World Earthship Community in New Mexico where they go to rest and relax.
+Gurmukh travels to New York City, to India several times a year, and to lots of beautiful places in between.